dlce-eva/python-nexus/README.md

 python-nexus provides simple nexus file-format reading/writing tools, and a small collection of nexus manipulation scripts.

+## Versions:

+ * v1.33: fixed bug in taxa labels parser when taxa are listed on one line.

 ## Usage

 Reading a Nexus: